If you follow my Instagram you may have seen me post the above meme with the following caption:

 The Law Of Attraction would tell me to take my focus off it, talking about how shit Tinder is, or about the absence of a man and the void I am feeling makes those things greater.
 If I talk to my friend and say that I am feeling lonely, that being single is getting me down and that all men over 30 are fucked in the head, then not only am I vibrating a negative energy about my love life, but so is my friend.
 The Universe matches the vibration that you put out and so now there is a strong negative, pessimistic vibe going out there about men and it just exacerbates the situation in your mind and makes it an active feature in your life.

 The best way to speak on this would be to say “I am feeling really happy to be single with literally not one person on my line because it means that I am totally open and ready to welcome in the right man.
 I am free to work on myself and to appreciate my own company.
 I am excited because I know that the Universe will match my vibration and bring me what I need when I am ready”.
-It is also important to then take your focus off your singleness as an issue at all and to think about and focus on the things that are going well, even if nine things are going wrong in your life, there must be one thing that is going well.
+It is also important to then take your focus off your singleness as an issue at all, singleness is a blessing – it’s no better or worse than being in a couple; and to think about and focus on the things that are going well, even if nine things are going wrong in your life, there must be one thing that is going well.
 No matter how small that thing is, keep your focus on that and how that good thing makes you feel, put yourself in a positive state of mind by allowing yourself to feel happiness and contentment about one part of your life, it could be anything, your relationship with your Mum, your new sink, your academic achievements, something you did well at work, your incredible contour skills, anything.
 Just bottle the feelings that you get when you think of it and try to use that to keep you unconditionally happy.
 Stop waiting for conditions to change before you get happy, get happy now with what you have got.
 Be chilled, delete Tinder if it makes you feel bad vibes, keep it if you are having fun, but get out and enjoy life outside of wanting a man.
 Happiness opens doors and creates opportunities so do what you can to get happy and see how much everything improves for you.
 As I always say, listening to Abraham Hicks on Youtube always reminds me of the frame of mind I want to be in, and when I’m in that frame of mind Tinder does not destroy my soul.
 I am in happy mode today and it feels like it’s going to be a good summer, I am excited, I hope you feel like that too.
 I’ve totally uninstalled Tinder again after writing this blog, it wasn’t getting me anywhere, but I’m going to 6 festivals between May and September so I reckon I’ll have lots to write about soon and if I don’t I’ll jump back on Tinder in the winter 😋